KennyWilsonMan/pkm/fleeting-notes/oms-cds/misc-notes.md

 * **OFFSET** Opposing trade but not against original security.
 It creates a new security
 * **CLOSE OUT** Unwinding the original position in the same security

+Ref ENTITY

+red cODE

+REF OB IS BOND FOR SINGLE

+sINLGE NAME REF ENTITY AND THEN REF OBLIGATION IT HAS THE RED CODE ATTACHED.

+Reference Entity